AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 What is Demilitarized Zone (DMZ) network security?

-A Demilitarized Zone (DMZ) network, also known as a perimeter network, is a subnetwork containing an organization’s publicly accessible services.
+A Demilitarized Zone (DMZ) network is a subnetwork containing an organization’s publicly accessible services.
 It serves as an exposed point to an untrusted network, often the Internet.

 Why is DMZ network security important?

-DMZs add a layer of network segmentation to assist defend internal operational technology across business networks.
+DMZs add a layer of network segmentation to defend internal operational technology.
 These subnetworks limit external access to internal servers and assets, making it more challenging for attackers to penetrate the internal network.
 This method is appropriate for both individual usage and large companies.

 A DMZ is designed to achieve two primary objectives:

-1. The first step is to segregate public access assets from the rest of your network.
+1. The first step is to separate public access assets from the rest of your network.

 2. The second step is to minimize complexity.2

-Read more: Mandatory access control (MAC), role-based access control (RBAC).
+Read more: Mandatory access control (MAC), role-based access control (RBAC), and network segmentation examples.

 How does a DMZ work?